State of Texas

 Birding Texas

 Texas has many locations to enjoy birds.
 Numerous state parks and national parks can be found throughout.
 The Great Texas Coastal Birding Trail extends along the entire Texas coast for 500 miles listing well over 300 birding sites.
 Accompanying maps help the visiting birder get to these sites and list some of the possible bird species that can be found.
-Work is currently being done on a birding trail that will extend from South Texas to North Texas.
+Another birding trail will extend from South Texas to North Texas.

-Many unique bird species are found here.
-Texas is the only state in the U.S where Golden-cheeked and Colima Warblers can be found.
+Many bird species are found here that do not occur elsewhere in the US.
+Texas is the only state in the US where Golden-cheeked and Colima Warblers can be found.
 Many endangered and threatened birds are either residents in, or winter visitors to the state.
 Many restaurants, hotels and lodges are aimed at attracting birdwatchers.

 This page is sponsored by Birding Ecotours